Great North Road Solar and Biodiversity Park

 GNR Solar Park would support UK energy security and contribute to tackling the cost-of-living crisis through the reduction of household energy bills.
 Click here to learn more about the project.

 Public consultation will inform and influence the development of our proposals.
-Click here to find out about what will be involved in the consultation process.
+Click here to find out about what our second phase of community consultation involved.

 Where we are now